image-rs/image-gif/README.md

 ### Encoding GIF files

-The encoder can be used so save simple computer generated images:
+The encoder can be used to save simple computer generated images:

 ```rust
 use gif::{Frame, Encoder, Repeat, SetParameter};